Call For Papers

 Details of Paper Submission and Due Date

-The authors are encouraged to present their paper at the “Digital, Innovation, Entrepreneurship & Financing” (DIF 2022) international conference which will be held on December 20-22, 2021 in Lyon (France).
+The authors are encouraged to present their paper at the “Digital, Innovation, Entrepreneurship & Financing” (DIF 2021) international conference which will be held on December 20-22, 2021 and physically in Lyon (France) on June 30 and July 1, 2022.
 For details please check: https://dif2021.sciencesconf.org

 In a second step, after the conference, the selected papers will be submitted to the CJAS submission platform, no later than January 31, 2022.

 Acharya, A., Singh, S.K., Pereira, V. & Singh, P. (2018).
 Big data, knowledge co-creation and decision making in fashion industry.
 International Journal of Information Management, 42, 90-101.

 Antonio, N., de Almeida, A., & Nunes, L. (2019).
 Big Data in Hotel Revenue Management: Exploring Cancellation Drivers to Gain Insights Into Booking Cancellation Behavior.
 Cornell Hospitality Quarterly, 60(4), 298–319.